wp-plugins/ewww-image-optimizer-cloud/readme.txt

 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Better Privacy.** The cloud servers do not store any images after optimization is complete, and you retain all rights to any images processed via the cloud service.
 1. **Root access not needed** No binaries needed on your local server, so it works on any hosting platform.
-1. **Optimize everything** Using the Bulk Optimize tool, and the wp_image_editor class extension, any image in Wordpress can be optimized.
+1. **Optimize everything** With the wp_image_editor class extension, and the ability to specify your own folders for scanning, any image in Wordpress can be optimized.

 If you want to optimize images on your own server without using the cloud, see the [EWWW Image Optimizer](http://wordpress.org/plugins/ewww-image-optimizer/).